 What charge(s) were brought against you?
 In what year were they brought?
 What was the outcome?
-When was the conviction On what date will the conviction be considered spent?
+When was the conviction dated? (mm/yy) On what date will the conviction be considered spent?
 PART C This section is your opportunity to explain the circumstances surrounding your convictions and provide a balanced view on you as a whole person Please give relevant details about the circumstances under which you came to have this criminal record(s).
-Yours comments/explanation of the surrounding circumstances PART D Provide any other information you wish to support your application
+Yours comments/explanation of the surrounding circumstances PART D Provide any other information you wish to support your application contact for more information to su justice system such as a social w title, telephone number and address of someone we can apport your application.
+This person will be in the criminal orker, or probation officer or a police officer.
+We will use assess your suitability for the course you have applied for.
+Declaration e to process the information I have given on this form for studies, for my health and safety or that of others while on er legitimate reason.
+Please tick if you agree eguarding Team contacting the person named above for as part of the Risk Assessment process to ascertain on my Please tick here if you agree v I certify that the information I have e given is correct.
+Your signature: Date: